portdebarcelona/OpenInfoAPI-Ports/docs/CatalogueIntroduction.md

     Container traffic has a big economic impact in ports and the area that they serve.

-    Logistic operators need to know the procedures that they have to follow for pick-up containes from a port or to delivery them.
+    Logistic operators need to know the procedures that they have to follow for pick-up containers from a port or to delivery them.

     In this domain are included some APIs related with the information exchanged using the EDI messages for land operations with full and empty containers.